niklas-mardby/bokrejset-php/README.md

 A simple OOP demo with PHP and MySQL for students.
 All comments and readme in swedish.

+NOTE!
+This is a demo project built for a certain class of students in a specific course on PHP.
+This repo is not finished.

 ## Beskrivning av BokRejset

 Vi vill bygga en webbtjänst där användare kan logga böcker de läst, antal sidor och recension för boken.
 En användares totala antal lästa sidor ska visas i en high-score-tabell.
 Syftet är att uppmuntra personer att läsa böcker.